DrFKNoble/c-_programming_tutorials/03_creating_variables_and_constants/README.md

     std::cout << "The size of an long long integer: ";
     std::cout << sizeof(long long int) << " bytes." << std::endl;

-    return 0;
+    return a.exec();
 }
 ```

 > **Note**
 This program makes use of a relatively recent addition to the C++ language: the long long int data type, which holds extremely large integers.
 In your compiler fails with an error on Listing 3.1, you probably are using a compiler that is out-of-date and does not support C++11, the version prior to C++14.
-Delete lines 19-20 and try to compile the program again.
+Delete lines 23-24 and try to compile the program again.
 If it works, that's the problem and you need to use a newer compiler.

 After compiled, this program produces the following output when run on Windows 10: